 In 2024 RSPCA Victoria conducted an audit of publicly available jumps racing data and found no data for 2010, 2011, 2020, and 2021.

-Only 35% of complete Jumps Review Panel racing reports are publicly available from Racing Victoria since safety interventions began 14 years ago, however these reports:
+When this audit was conducted, only 35% of complete Jumps Review Panel racing reports are publicly available from Racing Victoria since safety interventions began 14 years ago.
+RSPCA Victoria’s audit revealed these reports:

-• contain tracked changes and some missing information indicating they may not have been finalised or adequately reviewed prior to being made publicly available, and are not independently audited for accuracy
+- contained tracked changes and some missing information indicating they may not have been finalised or adequately reviewed prior to being made publicly available and are not independently audited for accuracy

 Furthermore, the Racing Australia Fact Book stated jumps racing makes up only 1.66% of all thoroughbred racing in Victoria.